richardlam96/notepack/README.md

 * What made it more and less valuable; harder or easier; slower or faster

 ### Features to implement
 0. Rename this things.
-Suggestions?
+Suggestions? (not really important)
   * ticketmaster
   * tick (because it's short)
 1. When creating a new ticket, add the option to also open ("edit") it